The assumption that your attorney malpractice policy will not answer in case of a criminal complaint may be invalid.

-This is just one example where assuming what is in an attorney malpractice policy can cost you money.
-Also, surprisingly, coverage is found in the ‘Exclusion’ section of the policy for defense of criminal acts.
+This is just one example where assuming what is or is not in an attorney malpractice policy can cost you money.

 Another common misconception in an attorney malpractice insurance policy is that there is no coverage for bar complaints.
 While it is true that the most attorney malpractice policies will not provide an indemnity payment for a bar complaint, many do provide defense coverage up to a certain limit with no deductible.

 Anytime that you have an attorney malpractice matter or potential claim a through reading of your policy is the 1st place to start.
-Don't forget that an experienced malpractice insurance agent can help guide you in making sure that the matter is reported promptly to the insurer plus is a good resource to help you determine what is contained in your insurance policy.
+Do forget that an experience malpractice insurance agent can help guide you in making sure that the matter is reported promptly to the insurer.